mbround18/restaurats-mod-manager/docs/README.md

 A simple Rust desktop app (egui/eframe) to manage mods for Restaurats.

+## Download & Run

+- Grab the latest Windows `.exe` from [GitHub Releases](https://github.com/mbround18/restaurats-mod-manager/releases)
+- Place it anywhere (or inside the game folder) and run it; no install required.

 Features:

-- Install BepInEx (auto: v5.4.23.4 via GitHub API; or custom URL/ZIP for BE IL2CPP)
+- Install BepInEx (auto: bleeding-edge BE IL2CPP build by default; or custom URL/ZIP)
 - Apply Unity 6 workaround: sets `UnityLogListening = false` in `BepInEx.cfg`
 - Drag-and-drop mod ZIPs to install (extracts to `BepInEx/plugins`)
 - Uninstall mods cleanly via tracked file list